If we knew what it was we were doing, it would not be called research, would it?

 Publications

-- Aditya Chattopadhyay1, Anirban Sarkar1, Prantik Howlader1 and Vineeth N. Balasubramanian.“Grad-CAM++: Generalized Gradient-based Visual Explanations for Deep Convolutional Networks,” IEEE Winter Conference on Applications of Computer Vision (WACV2018) (Paper)
+- Prantik Howlader1, Aditya Chattopadhyay1, Anirban Sarkar1 and Vineeth N. Balasubramanian.“Grad-CAM++: Generalized Gradient-based Visual Explanations for Deep Convolutional Networks,” IEEE Winter Conference on Applications of Computer Vision (WACV 2018) (Paper)

 (1 All authors have contributed equally)

 - Prantik Howlader, Kuntal Kumar Pal, Alfredo Cuzzocrea, and S. D. Madhu Kumar.
-“Predicting Facebook-Users’ Personality based on Status and Linguistic Features via Flexible Regression Analysis Techniques,” In Proceedings of ACM SAC Conference (SAC18) (Paper)
+“Predicting Facebook-Users’ Personality based on Status and Linguistic Features via Flexible Regression Analysis Techniques,” In Proceedings of ACM SAC Conference (SAC 2018) (Paper)

 - Prantik Howlader and K.S.
-Sudeep.“Degree Centrality, Eigen vector Centrality and relation between them in Twitter,” IEEE International Conference on Recent Trends in Electronics, Information & Communication Technology 2016 (Paper)
+Sudeep.“Degree Centrality, Eigen vector Centrality and relation between them in Twitter,” IEEE International Conference on Recent Trends in Electronics, Information & Communication Technology (RTEICT 2016) (Paper)